Unemployment rates in London for men and women (Jun 1992 - Jun 2025)

 What does it tell us?

-For both sexes, this is higher than two years ago.
-The unemployment rate is also higher than it was immediately before the COVID-19 pandemic, but remains much lower than the peak during the financial crisis of around 10% (in 2011).
+For both sexes, unemployment is higher than three years ago.
+The unemployment rate is also higher than it was immediately before the COVID-19 pandemic, but remains lower than the peak during the financial crisis of around 10% (in 2011).

 The unemployment gap

 Over the past three decades, the gender split has become more even overall.
 In 1993 the unemployment rate was more than 50% higher amongst men compared to women, but by the late 2000s the numbers were broadly similar for both genders.
-However, the gap has grown again in recent years.
-In September 2024, the unemployment rate for women is now around 19% higher for women compared to men.
+In June 2025, the unemployment rate for women is only 0.6% higher compared to men.

 What does unemployment mean?

 The unemployment rate is the percentage of people that are able or willing to work but don’t currently have a job.
-It only includes those who are looking for a job or are able to start work soon, and doesn’t count those who are of working age and are ‘economically inactive’.
-A person is ‘economically inactive’ when they aren’t looking for a job or able to start work, for example because they are retired, studying, have caring responsibilities, or are too sick to work.
+It only includes those who are looking for a job or are able to start work soon, and doesn’t count those who are of working age but unable to work or not looking for work.
+Instead, this group is counted as 'economically inactive', and includes people who are retired, studying, have caring responsibilities, or are too sick to work.